 Morgan's Attack on Puerto Principe

 On December 15, 1670, Morgan and over 1,400 soldiers attacked and occupied Santa Catalina Island off the coast of Nicaragua before reaching Panama.
 On December 27, after a long battle in which 300 Spaniards were killed, Morgan and his men took Chagres Castle and then planned a major attack on Panama.
 On January 18, 1671, Morgan split his forces in two and routed roughly 1,500 poorly trained Spanish soldiers stationed in Panama.
 Morgan and his men left Panama with over 100,000 pounds of stolen goods and treasures before burning Panama City to the ground.
 Residents of the city were tortured until they revealed the locations of more treasure.
-In 1674, the Queen of England knighted Henry Morgan for his service to the crown.
+In 1674, the King of England knighted Henry Morgan for his service to the crown.
 He then returned to Jamaica and became the island's Lieutenant Governor, a post he served for nine years before being suspended in 1683.
 Morgan died in 1688, possibly of tuberculosis or liver cirrhosis.

 Sir Henry Morgan has remained prominent in popular culture well after his death.
 He is memorialized on the labels of bottles of Captain Morgan's Spiced Rum.
 In 1926, the famous author John Steinbeck wrote A Cup of Gold, a fictional account of Morgan's life.
 It was Steinbeck's first novel.
 Morgan's life was again dramatized in Josephine Tey's 1952 novel The Privateer.